owncloud/ocis/ocis/deployment/_index.md

 Another is used secret for singing JWT tokens for uploads and downloads, which also needs to be changed by the user.
 You can change it by setting the `STORAGE_TRANSFER_SECRET` environment variable for oCIS to a random string.

+One more secret is used for machine auth, so that external applications can authenticate with an API key.
+You can change it by setting the `OCIS_MACHINE_AUTH_API_KEY` environment variable for oCIS to a random string.

 ### Delete demo users

 {{< hint info >}}